Hickok–Tutt shootout: Prelude

 Tutt and Hickok, both gamblers, had at one point been friends, despite the fact that Tutt was a Confederate Army veteran, and Hickok had been a scout for the Union Army.
 Davis Tutt originally came from Marion County, Arkansas, where his family had been involved in the Tutt–Everett War, during which several of his family members had been killed.
 He had come north to Missouri following the Civil War.
 Hickok had been born in Illinois, coming west after mistakenly thinking he had killed a man in a drunken brawl.

 The eventual falling out between Hickok and Tutt reportedly occurred over women.
 There were reports that Hickok had fathered an illegitimate child with Tutt's sister, while Tutt had been observed paying a great deal of attention to Wild Bill's paramour, Susanna Moore.
-When Hickok started to refuse to play in any card game that included Tutt, the cowboy retaliated by openly supporting other local card-players with advice and money in a dedicated attempt to bankrupt Hickok.
+When Hickok started to refuse to play with Tutt in any card game he was included in, Tutt retaliated by openly supporting other local card-players with advice and money in a dedicated attempt to bankrupt Hickok.